betselotz/Python-visualizations/README.md

 ## 📘 What this does

 - `df.shape` acts like a tape measure.
 It tells you exactly how many patients (rows) and characteristics (columns) are in your file.
 - `df.columns` prints out a clean list of every column header so you know exactly how they are spelled.
+- `print(df.dtypes)`gives
+- - `int64`: Whole integers (for example, Age if there are no decimals)
+- `float64`: Continuous numbers with decimals (for example, sequence quality scores or missing values converted to numbers)
+- `object`: Text strings or mixed data types (for example, Sex, Region, CultureResult)

 ---